micmejia/bible-dump/AMPC/Jeremiah/Jer 49.md

-Your [object of] horror (your idol) has deceived you, and the pride of your heart [has deceived you], O you who dwell in the clefts of the rock [Sela or [^c]Petra], who hold _and_ occupy the height of the hill.
+Your [object of] horror (your idol) has deceived you, and the pride of your heart [has deceived you], O you who dwell in the clefts of the rock [Sela or Petra], who hold _and_ occupy the height of the hill.
 Though you make your nest as high as the eagle's, I will bring you down from there, says the Lord.